 For those using J.P.
-Morgan Securities for its portfolio management program, there is a wrap-fee covering everything related to the program, including management services, execution of transactions, clearing and settlement of trades, custody of client’s assets and periodic written performance reviews.
-For the MFAP, CSP, JPMCAP and Advisor Program, the following fee schedule applies:
+Morgan Securities for its portfolio management program, there is a wrap-fee program that covers just about everything related to the program, including management services, execution of transactions, clearing and settlement of trades, custody of client’s assets and periodic written performance reviews.
+For the MFAP, CSP, JPMCAP, J.P.
+Morgan Guided Annuity Program and Advisor Program, the following fee schedule applies:

 |Assets Under Management||Fee Rate|